 Cirque du Soleil Shows

-Cirque du Soleil brings another incredible production to the Las Vegas Strip with Zarkana at Aria Resort & Casino.
+Zarkana by Cirque du Soleil brings another incredible production to the Las Vegas Strip at Aria Resort & Casino.
 The show opened in November 2012.
 Before Vegas, Zarkana was a touring production that performed at the Radio City Music Hall in New York City, Madrid Arena in Spain and Kremlin State Palace Theatre in Moscow.

 Audiences that have seen the show in other locations will notice a more intimate viewing experience in Vegas.
 With about 1,800 seats, the theater at Aria is the show's smallest venue.

 Along with the main character Zark, the cast of about 70 performers portrays an eclectic collection of colorful eccentrics.
 Throughout the show a small ensemble remains on stage, adding a playful element to the main acts as they perform incredible stunts from walking on the highwire while dodging a swinging pendulum ball of fire to soaring through the air on the flying trapeze.

 The show progresses with Zark, who sings along with other female characters, followed by an acrobatic or other extraordinary stunt.
 Their performances are accompanied by a live band that performs from stylized platforms located on each side of the stage.
 As the acts change so does the scenery.
 Multiple layers of LED screens create stunning visuals themed to each featured act.